bolah2009/restaurant_page/README.md

 # PROJECT: RESTAURANT PAGE

-This is the third project of the Main JavaScript curriculum at [Microverse](https://www.microverse.org/) - @microverseinc

 The objective is to re-create a [restaurant homepage](https://templatemo.com/tm-515-eatery) by dynamically rendering it using JavaScript DOM manipulation.
 Only JavaScript is used to generate the entire contents of the website.
 The features of the page also include: